MxEddie/smash_website/content/authors/Dilara/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Doctoral Researchers
+- Researchers
 - All
 ---

-I am third year PhD student at School of Informatics, University of Edinburgh in Scotland, UK.
-My research interests are privacy on social media, computational social science, human computer interaction, natural language processing.
-My current focus is on privacy on social media, especially unintended disclosures and user understanding of privacy controls.
+I am a research associate working on the Responsible AI domain with the Artificial Intelligence and its Applications Institute (AIAI).
+My current project focuses on increasing answerability of sociotechnical organizations that use AI systems to make decisions about people.